hapijs/hapi/docs/Reference.md

     - `cache` - if the the route method is 'GET', the route can be configured to use the cache.
 The `cache` options are described in the [**catbox** module documentation](https://github.com/spumko/catbox#policy) with some additions:
         - `mode` - cache location.
 Available values:
-            - `'client'` - caching is pefromed on the client by sending the HTTP `Cache-Control` header.
+            - `'client'` - caching is performed on the client by sending the HTTP `Cache-Control` header.
 This is the default value.
             - `'server'` - caching is performed on the server using the cache strategy configured.
             - `'client+server'` - caching it performed on both the client and server.
         - `segment` - optional segment name, used to isolate cached items within the cache partition.
 Defaults to the route fingerprint